ONE HUNDRED YEARS OF T.S. ELIOT’S THE WASTE LAND

 - Please make sure your work is an original piece of writing and isn’t plagiarised or sent elsewhere for consideration.

 - The submission of the paper does not ensure its publication.
-The paper undergoes a double bind peer-review process.
+The paper undergoes a double-blind peer-review process.
 The publication of your paper depends on the result sent by the peer-reviewing committee.
 You will be informed about the selection of your paper for publication.

-- Make sure the Works Cited are centred.
+- Make sure the Works Cited is centred.

 - Make sure your Works Cited are written alphabetically with MLA 8 formatting.

 - Please mention your name and your affiliation in the last.

 These multiple links can assist you with editing, formatting and citations.
 The links are easy-to-download PDFs.

 MELOW (The Society for the Study of the Multi-Ethnic Literatures of the World) was first set up in 1998 as MELUS-India.
 It is an academic organization, among the foremost of its kind in India.
 The members are college and university teachers, scholars and critics interested in literature, particularly in world literatures, and literary connections across borders of time and space.
 The organization meets every year at an international conference.
 It seeks to maintain academic standards, encourages younger scholars, and provides a forum for a fruitful exchange between upcoming and senior scholars in literature.

 MEJO, the revamped journal of MELOW has existed in hard print for about a decade.
 The latest issue, released in February 2022, comprises a selection of papers presented at the 21st MELOW Conference held at Shoolini University, Solan, HP.